whatyouhide/elixir-love-at-first-sip/slides.md

 More like Clojure for Java

-???

-So, Elixir inherits a lot of its power from Erlang.
-At this point, one could argue that Elixir is like CoffeeScript for JavaScript.

-It's very similar to what Clojure is for Java.

-In the rest of the talk, we will talk about what makes Elixir great and why it's an extremely valid choice over Erlang.

 ---
 class: funny-quote
 <!-- ####################################################################### -->

-> Elixir is what would happend if **Erlang**, **Clojure** and **Ruby** somehow
+> Elixir is what would happen if **Erlang**, **Clojure** and **Ruby** somehow
 > had a baby and it wasn't an accident.
 > -- <cite>Devin Torres</cite>

+???

+This quote nicely sums up what Elixir is.

 ---
 <!-- ####################################################################### -->

 # Interop

+???

+When you build a language on top of another, one of the most important things is compatibility.

+Erlang is ~30 years old, so it has a lot of libraries around and it's nice you can use them from Elixir.

 --